Tusk (album)

 The band embarked on a nine-month tour to promote Tusk.
-They travelled extensively across the world, including the U.S., Australia, New Zealand, Japan, France, Belgium, Germany, the Netherlands, and the UK.
+They travelled extensively across the world, including the US, Australia, New Zealand, Japan, France, Belgium, Germany, the Netherlands, and the UK.
 In Germany, they shared the bill with Bob Marley.
 On this world tour, the band recorded music for the Fleetwood Mac Live album, released in 1980.

 Compared to 1977's Rumours, which sold ten million copies by February 1978, Tusk was regarded as a commercial failure by the label, selling four million copies.
 In 2013, NME ranked Tusk at number 445 in their list of "500 Greatest Albums of All Time".
 The album was also included in the book 1001 Albums You Must Hear Before You Die.
 In 2000, it was voted number 853 in Colin Larkin's All Time Top 1000 Albums.

 Background

-Going into Tusk, Lindsey Buckingham was adamant about creating an album that sounded nothing like Rumours: "For me, being sort of the culprit behind that particular album, it was done in a way to undermine just sort of following the formula of doing Rumours 2 and Rumours 3, which is kind of the business model Warner Bros. would have liked us to follow."
-Mick Fleetwood decided early on that Tusk was to be a double album.
-After their label turned down Fleetwood's request to buy a new studio to make the record, the band used some of their royalties to construct their own Studio D.